zaccowan/OS_Final_Project_ZSC/README.md

 ## Known Problems / Things To Implement

 ### Client Side
-- "/" Client commands: change username, ...
 - Using "@{username or client id}" to send a message to a specific client
-- Client disconnect handling.
 - Ability to send files

 ### Server Side
-- Server does not yet handle termination of client connection
-- Ability to have server details: name, description, ...
 - Ability to kick users from server
 - Proper Server termination